-FEES AND EXPENSES RELATING TO SUBSCRIPTIONS, REDEMPTIONS AND CONVERSIONS С C R M BC Z Management Company Fee Up to 2% Up to 2.5% Up to 2% Up to 2% Up to 0.05% 0.15% Max Other Fees audit, custody, Administrative A s of the average Agent, Paying Aggulatory costs, e gent, lawyers an ne SICAV.
-Include d hedging, Subscription Fee paid to the Management Company Up to 2% Up to 2% Up to 2% Up to 2% Up to 10% Redemption Fee paid to the Management Company Up to 2% Up to 2% Up to 2% Up to 2% Up to 10% Securities financing transactions fees All income of the securities financing transactions are for the benefit of the Compartment.
-Performance fees Yes Yes Yes Yes None
+FEES AND EXPENSES RELATING TO SUBSCRIPTIONS, REDEMPTIONS AND CONVERSIONS С R М BC E T J Z Management Company Fee Up to 2% Up to 2.5% Up to 2% Up to 1% Up to 1.2% Up to 0.05% 0.15% 6 Max Other Fees Calculated monthly on the basis of the average net assets of the SICAV.
+Include audit, custody, Administrative Agent, Paying Agent, lawyers and hedging, distribution, registration and regulatory costs, etc. Subscription Fee paid to the Management Company Up to 2% Up to 10% Redemption Fee paid to the Management Company Up to 2% Up to 10% Securities financing transactions fees All income of the securities financing transactions are for the benefit of the Compartment partment.
+Performance fees Yes None